Prag8855/aab/frontend/content/newsletter/_february-2026.md

 - **Over-the-counter medicine** (*freiverkäufliches Arzneimittel*)
     You can buy it anywhere, without a prescription.
 This includes medicine with no side effects like teas and oils.

 Because of this monopoly on medicine sales, you must go to a different place to buy basic medicine, usually at an inflated price.
-Yet pharmacies are not rolling in dough; they're closing in droves.
-No one benefits and everyone is unhappy.
+Yet pharmacies are not rolling in dough; they're closing in droves.[^2] No one benefits and everyone is unhappy.[^3]

 Online pharmacies are a weird development of this system.
 You can't buy medicine from dm, *but* you can buy it from their website, because it's sold by dm-med, an online pharmacy run by dm.